dsa-mind-map/leetcode-150/06-Linked List/LinkedList_Master_Guide_Optimized_Final.md

 **Common Pitfall:** If the list has 5 nodes and you need to remove the 5th node from the end (the head), navigating without a Sentinel/Dummy node will cause a null pointer or lose the list entirely.
 Always start both pointers at the Dummy node.

-**Find node behind the node to delete from start of the list ( N-n)** **move to the node behind the node to be deleted** **if node to be deleted is the very first node of the list, there must be a node sitting behind the head, so need a dummy node behind the head node**
+> **Find node behind "the node to be deleted"**
+>
+> **move fast pointer to the node which is behind "the node to be deleted" while slow pointer is at dummy node**
+>
+> **Now slow & fast move at the same speed.
+Fast will reach the last element and slow at the node which is behind "the node to be deleted"**
+>
+> **do slow.next = slow.next.next; It will work for the case too when head itself is "the node to be deleted"**

 ```java
 /**